NehGuk/css-frameworks-ca-hk/readme.md

 ## Process

 1. Create a design or wireframe for each page
-2. Create a new public repository on GitHub
+2. Create a new public repository on GitHub OK
-3. Create a new project folder for this repository
+3. Create a new project folder for this repository OK
-4. Create a new git branch for this project
+4. Create a new git branch for this project OK
-5. Create a package.json file
+5. Create a package.json file OK
-6. Install Bootstrap, SASS and Live Server
+6. Install Bootstrap, SASS and Live Server OK
-7. Configure NPM scripts in package.json
+7. Configure NPM scripts in package.json OK
-8. Implement your design using Bootstrap and SASS overrides
+8. Implement your design using Bootstrap and SASS overrides OK
 9. Create a Pull Request to merge your changes to the main branch
 10. Share this Pull Request and request peer review
 11. Discuss and implement the feedback gathered from peer review